-Founded in 2008, the Heart Institute of the Caribbean Foundation was established on the principle that quality medical and cardiovascular services should be available to everyone in the Caribbean, regardless of their ability to pay.
+Founded in 2008, the Heart Institute of the Caribbean Foundation ( HICF) was established on the principle that quality medical and cardiovascular services should be available to everyone in the Caribbean, regardless of their ability to pay.
 Recognizing information asymmetry and financial constraints as two of the main barriers to accessing quality medical and cardiovascular care in the Jamaican landscape, the Foundation has sponsored a number of landmark initiatives focused on health promotion, and on making the services of the Heart Institute of the Caribbean financially accessible to all Jamaicans.

 The HIC Foundation also funds care for patients who are incapable of paying for the services they require.
 Through the work of the HIC Foundation, HIC has been recognized for outstanding corporate social responsibility 2 years in a row by the American Chamber of Commerce in Jamaica at their annual AMCHAM Business and Civic Leadership Awards for Excellence.

 The mission of the Heart Institute of the Caribbean Foundation is to increase and ensure accessibility and affordability to high quality cardiovascular care offered at the Heart Institute of the Caribbean regardless of patient’s ability to pay.
 The HICF is also committed to promoting public health education and awareness around heart health.